Last updated: February 2, 2026

 The “guarantee” is the main feature, and it comes in two common levels:

 • 75% Guarantee Fund: This is the most common type.
 It guarantees that at maturity or death, you will receive at least 75% of your initial investment.
-Because the guarantee is lower, these funds, like a key guaranteed portfolio fund, typically have lower fees and may offer more investment flexibility.
+Because the guarantee is lower, these funds typically have lower fees and may offer more investment flexibility.
 They are often used for medium-to-long-term goals where some growth is still a priority.

 • 100% Guarantee Fund: This type offers maximum safety, guaranteeing that you will receive 100% of your initial investment back at maturity or death, regardless of market performance.
 This “peace of mind” comes at a cost, as these funds have higher fees, which can reduce overall returns.
 They are best suited for very conservative investors or those near retirement who cannot afford to lose any principal.